cosmos/ibc/spec/app/ics-200-sync-atomic-packets-batch/README.md

 `Batch` aware `App` packet will fail until `Batch` transferred.
 Relayer will burn gas and have to be aware of batches.

 `Batch` packet holds off execution of ICS-100 until all packets arrived.

+## Alternatives

+### Accumulating batch in storage.

+Possible to accumulate bundle on chain, so seems better relayer will cook batch bundle off chain.

+### Bundle all packets into one batch packet

+So it improves allowing to set same timeout and one memo for whole batch, it is incompatible with existing sequence increments, channel timeout logic, middleware and fees.

+### Async batches

+Async batches are possible using existing ICS-004 spec.

+## Referenes

+[Near Transaction](https://docs.near.org/concepts/basics/transactions/overview) is similar to this specification.
+Packet is action.
+Receipt is batch.